-Each two-week block is followed by final exams and assignments which students work on in their own time and deliver via the internet.
+Each one-week block is followed by final exams and assignments which students work on in their own time and deliver via the internet.
 Exams are administered online using the Moodle e-learning platform.

 Between the study blocks in Lugano, students will work individually or in small groups on 2 different projects designed to allow participants to put into practice what they have learned in class.